MCP Server

 Once configured, you can ask your AI assistant questions like:

-The AI assistant will automatically use the Lightfast search tool to find answers with sources.
+The AI assistant will automatically call the relevant Lightfast MCP tool when needed.

 CLI Options